On the Birational Geometry of Schubert Varieties: Introduction

 The use of Mori dream spaces is the main ingredient for proving this result.
 These spaces are tailor-made for running the minimal model program in any characteristic (see \cite{HK00}).
 First, we show that the varieties $\widehat{X}(\widehat{w})$ are indeed Mori dream spaces.
 More precisely, taking all $\widehat{X}(\widehat{w})$ for any possible ordering of the peaks leads to all the small $\mathbb{Q}$-factorial modifications defining a Mori dream space.
 Following \cite{Dem74} and \cite{Per07}, we give explicit descriptions of the nef and effective cones of divisors using the structure of towers of locally trivial fibrations.
 This is all that is needed to describe the Mori dream space structure.
-The theorem follows because the morphisms $\widehat{\pi}: \widehat{X}(\widehat{w}) \to X(w)$ are all Mori-small.
+The Theorem follows because the morphisms $\widehat{\pi}: \widehat{X}(\widehat{w}) \to X(w)$ are all Mori-small, i.e., they do not contract any divisor.

 Since any IH-small morphism is also Mori-small, classifying all IH-small resolutions of (co)minuscule Schubert varieties over any algebraically closed field becomes a matter of checking which of these $\mathbb{Q}$-factorializations are IH-small.
-Zelivinsky for Grassmannians and Perrin for minuscule homogeneous spaces define specific orderings using heights of peaks that are called neat.
-Generalizing their results we obtain the following theorem.
+Zelevinsky for Grassmannians and Perrin for minuscule homogeneous spaces define specific orderings using heights of peaks that are called neat.
+Generalizing their results by including cominuscule Schubert varieties and algebraically closed fields of positive characteristic, we obtain the following corollary.